RSS

 Sale and delivery of a variety of consumer goods - from clothes and shoes to household appliances and toys.
 The company specializes in catalog sales, online and mobile devices, as well as direct sales in stores.

-The company annually produces over a thousand catalogs in twenty countries in Europe, North America and Asia.
-Orders are processed in a thousand centers on three continents, and catalogs are published three times a year and vary by country with a total circulation of two hundred million copies.
+The company produces over a thousand catalogs annually in twenty countries in Europe, North America and Asia.
+Orders are processed in a thousand centers on three continents, and catalogs are published three times a year and spread across countries with a total circulation of two hundred million copies.

 As of 2012, Otto operates in 400 stores worldwide and 50 online stores.